From T-shirts to ostrich eggs, mourners snap up Mandela mementos

 "Madiba, you transformed a nation of hate into one of love.
 Thank you Tata," read one.
 "Madiba" is Mandela's clan name and "Tata" means father in the Xhosa language.

-Among the most popular items bought by memento-seekers were the multi-coloured 'shwe shwe' shirts that were a favourite of Mandela's, including a mustard and orange one selling for 449.95 rand ($43.56).
+Among the most popular items bought by memento-seekers were the multi-coloured 'shwe shwe' shirts that were a favourite of Mandela's, including a mustard and orange one selling for 449.95 rand (26.64 pounds).

 EGGS, PAINTINGS, SCULPTURES